franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Optimize get_contacts_statuses() tools.py function and the places where its implemented.
 - Add chat wallpapers user CSS url for images and a JS color selector for colors.
   - Add chats_background field (ImageField).
   - In the form, the User should be able to upload an Image or to seletc a color